umassamherstmakerspace/MakerspaceDiscordModBot/README.md

 * Uses a designated botmemory channel to provide the bot with a persistent memory log
 * Cleans unused modchat channels after a time to avoid reaching server channel limit
 * Uses a Google Apps Script (GAS) system to send out verification emails
-* Stores pending verification request info in script properties, and clears entries after expiry to save space
+* Stores pending verification request info in UserProperties for script owner, and clears entries after expiry to save space
 * GAS sends webhook to Discord bot for processing when user verifies email address

 **How to use:**